 Our team of cooling system professionals perform top-notch repairs of all types of radiators, including heavy truck radiators!
-In 2000, Cap-A Radiator became one of the first shops to be certified for expert service on heavy duty radiators and in 2018, when we moved to our larger facility at 994 Fulton Street in Farmingdale, we designated an area specifically to the repair of industrial and heavy radiators.
+In 2000, Cap-A Radiator became one of the first shops ever to be certified for expert service on heavy duty radiators and in 2018, when we moved to our larger facility at 994 Fulton Street in Farmingdale, we designated an area specifically to the repair of industrial and heavy radiators.
 In this area, we can move even the heaviest radiators with ease, using our I-beam and pulley system.
 For you, this means an even more professional repair at a lower cost, so why not bring your problems to Long Island's best radiator shop to fix them.

 A) Bolt-on, which has the tanks bolted onto the core and gaskets between them to prevent leakage.

 B) Plastic Tank/Aluminum core, which are primarily used to help keep the weight lower on the semi.

 C) The more traditional style of copper core with brass tanks soldered to it.

 The experts at Cap-A Radiator are ready to repair them all.

 Charge Air Coolers are essentially the radiator of the turbocharging system and they don't always need to be replaced if they stop working.
 Most often, the problem with an intercooler is that it gets clogged and the turbo system gets bogged down.
 In most cases, we can fix this!
 Bring in your charge air cooler to Cap-A Radiator and have us clean it out.

 Of course, if your unit is irreparable (most often due to accident damage), we have access to several lines of new aftermarket coolers, so bring it in to us at 994 Fulton Street (Route 109) in Farmingdale and let us determine if you need an entire new intercooler or if it's worth it to repair your existing part.